Skip to main content

 • LOW RF POWER LEVEL:

-• Activates when low transmission power is detected.
+• Triggers when low transmission power is detected.

 • Does not affect transmission.